-By operating the pickup key associated with a line and going off-hook, the C relay associated with the line circuit KTU will have a ground placed on its coil.
+3.04 Operating the pickup button and going off-hook causes a ground to be placed on the coil of the C relay of the K400E.
 The R lead from the CO or PBX is connected to the R lead of the key set by the parallel connection CR1 and CR2.
-The C relay contacts also open the secondary of the L relay removing any shunting effect on the line and connect the L lead to the LB lead causing the lamp associated with that line on the key set to light steadily.
+The C relay contacts also open the secondary of the L relay, removing any shunting effect on the line, and connect the L lead of the LB lead, causing the lamp associated with that line on the key set to light steadily.
 The call can now be placed.